br3ndonland/golearn/README.md

 Go's arrays are fixed-length.
 Variable-length arrays are called "[slices](https://go.dev/doc/effective_go#slices)" and, [like "package" and "module,"](#go-packages-and-modules) the term "slice" is used differently in Go than it may be elsewhere.
 [In Python, a "slice" is a part of a list](https://docs.python.org/3/library/stdtypes.html#sequence-types-list-tuple-range), whereas in Go a slice is the list itself.
 Slices can be sliced.

+### Maps

+Go map syntax is intuitive and similar to Python dictionaries.

+Map keys and values can be set using square bracket syntax, like `mapInstance[key] = value`.

+Map lookups (getting values with square bracket syntax) have some important differences from Python.
+Python dictionary lookups return a single value if the key is found, or a `KeyError` exception if the key is not found.
+Go map lookups return two values: the value if found, and a Boolean indicating whether or not the key is in the map.
+Assignment of these values would therefore look like `value, inMap := mapInstance[key]`.

 ### Structs

 [A Tour of Go](https://go.dev/tour/moretypes/2) says, "A struct is a collection of fields.
 Struct fields are accessed using a dot.
 Struct fields can be accessed through a struct pointer."
 Hmm, not very helpful.
 The "[How to Write Go Code](https://go.dev/doc/code)" docs are not particularly helpful either - the example code introduces a struct without explaining what it is.
 The [Go language spec section on struct types](https://go.dev/ref/spec#Struct_types) is esoteric and doesn't get us much further.
 So let's just look at an example from the [structs chapter of "Learn Go with Tests"](https://quii.gitbook.io/learn-go-with-tests/go-fundamentals/structs-methods-and-interfaces) (in [`shapes.go`](./structs/shapes.go) in this repo).